Top 10 best electric cars 2024

 One unavoidable downside of switching to electric is the higher starting prices of EVs compared to their combustion-engine counterparts.
 For example, while the petrol-powered version of the Vauxhall Corsa hatchback starts from just over £18,000, the zero-emissions Corsa Electric is currently priced at over £32,000.

 But the real savings are to be made in running costs.
-Electric cars attract just 2% company-car tax, require less frequent servicing and on average cost less to ‘fuel’ than their petrol or diesel equivalents.
+Electric cars attract just 2% company-car tax even though it is set to gradually increase, require less frequent servicing and cost less to ‘fuel’, on average, than their petrol or diesel equivalents.
 Plus, all electric cars are zero-rated for VED (road tax) and exempt from the London Congestion Charge zone until 2025, so you’ll avoid those fees for a few more years, too.

 4. Consider leasing an electric car